habibcilmd-cardiologist/dr-cil/content/en/services/mitraclip/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is MitraClip surgery?"
+      answer: "No, it is not open heart surgery.
+It is a minimally invasive procedure performed via catheter."
+    - question: "How long is recovery after MitraClip?"
+      answer: "Usually 1-3 days hospital stay is sufficient.
+Normal activities can be resumed within 1-2 weeks."
+    - question: "Is MitraClip permanent?"
+      answer: "Yes, the clip is permanent.
+Long-term results are favorable."
+    - question: "Am I suitable for MitraClip?"
+      answer: "Decision is made by evaluating valve anatomy and general condition."
+    - question: "Do I need blood thinners after MitraClip?"
+      answer: "It varies by situation.
+Your doctor will determine the appropriate treatment for you."
 ---

 MitraClip is catheter-based treatment of severe mitral regurgitation.
 It is a minimally invasive alternative to open heart surgery.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in MitraClip procedures.